ShalomGottesman/TeachHub/README.md

  ### Q: How do I start TeachHub?

  A: With java installed, type the following into the command line: java -jar <Path-to-TeachHub>TeachHub.jar

+ ### Q: How to export to a csv from excel?

+ A: This is very important, when dealing with excel to format your table and then exporting out to a csv file you must make sure you export in the correct format.
+Excel has many options for how to export to a CSV, there is UTF-8, for Mac, ect. just select Comma Deliminated and it should work.
+If it does not work try exporting the file again and rerun the application.